What is the EU Tyre Label?

 * Based on a petrol engine car travelling 10,000 miles per year with £1.40 per litre fuel cost.

 Wet grip refers to the safety performance of tyres and how good they are at braking on a wet road.
 Tyres with good grip in wet conditions have reduced braking distances on slippery roads, which is essential for your safety when you’re driving in the rain.

 The EU tyre labelling system rates tyres based on the distance travelled by the car after braking at 50mph in wet conditions, and the tyre wet grip rating runs from A to E (A-G for tyres manufactured before May 2021).
-A 30% improvement in braking distance can be expected between a G rating and an A rating when four tyres are fitted to the average passenger car.
+A 30% improvement in braking distance can be expected between an E rating and an A rating when four tyres are fitted to the average passenger car.